 Tajuana Ross, aka ‘The LinkedIn Professor’, led the workshop and shared 5 mistakes we often make with LinkedIn.
 She was incredible and the level that she understands LinkedIn and how it works together with Google algorithms is nothing short of amazing.
-I mean, just take some time to check out her LinkedIn profile.

 Here’s a recap of the lessons shared: